 - Reached profitability in 2012, a fast result for a technology start-up

-- Established Asia as VIA’s largest market for sales (these now account for more than 70%)
+- Established Asia as VIA’s largest market for sales

 - Became leading suppliers to medicine, automotives, defence and telecoms industries